The Case for Creative Aging

 - Employ teaching artists trained to understand the effects of aging and their significance for the design and delivery of arts programs that meet the specific needs of this population*

-*To expand the capacity and knowledge of individual artists and staff at nonprofit organizations/government entities in the state to learn how to effectively work with older adults in arts programming, the Tennessee Arts Commission has contracted with Lifetime Arts, a national organization that trains artists to work with older adults, to provide virtual training in the effectiveness of sequential learning and other tools of working with older adults.
-Two training sessions will be offered with a maximum of 25 people allowed in each session.
-Twenty-five (25) people will complete the training in June 2021 and another twenty-five (25) people will complete the training in February 2022 for a total of 50 trained teaching artists.
-At the conclusion of each training, artists will be invited to become part of the Tennessee Arts Commission Creative Aging Teaching Roster.
+*To expand the capacity and knowledge of individual artists and staff at nonprofit organizations/government entities in the state to learn how to effectively work with older adults in arts programming, the Tennessee Arts Commission contracted with Lifetime Arts, a national organization that trains artists to work with older adults, to provide virtual training in the effectiveness of sequential learning and other tools of working with older adults.
+As a result, 36 artists and nonprofits were trained and are now a part of the Creative Aging TN II Teaching Artist Roster.
 For more information about the Creative Aging Teaching Roster, visit the Tennessee Arts Commission’s website.

 Funding will be distributed on a first-come, first-serve basis by geographic location until funds are expended and paid on a reimbursement basis for submitted applications that are complete.
 A complete application is one that creates a narrative case for the grant, puts forth a reasonable budget, and demonstrates the ability of proposed program to align with the project’s outcomes and the availability of funds.
 This grant is subject to the availability of funds by geographic location.